unyt-org/articles/articles/uix-introduction-vue.md

    });
    ```

-2. Annotate it with the `eternal ??` label
+2. Annotate it with the `eternal` label
    ```tsx
    // backend/data.ts
    export const users = eternal ?? $({